blakeglucas/VHDL/README.md

 # VHDL

 Various VHDL libraries and utilities I've written.
-All examples are specific to the NandLand GO Board (<https://www.nandland.com/goboard/index.html>), but the libraries should work across all FPGA's, depending on your synthesis tool.
+All examples are specific to the NandLand GO Board (<https://www.nandland.com/goboard/index.html>), but the libraries should work for most FPGA's, depending on synthesis tool.

 ## Contents